imoore76/ldlm/client/README.md

 ## Usage

 ### Create a Client
 A client takes a context and a pointer to a client.Config object.
+You can Cancel the context to abort a client's operations.

 ```go
 c := client.New(context.Background(), &client.Config{